 In addition both women were subordinate to controlling husbands.
 (Grace was offered the lead role in Alfred Hitchcock’s ‘Marnie’ in 1962, and had to turn it down).
 “Grace and I used to love going over to Lo Scoglietto,” Prince Rainier told Sheridan Morley.
 “She and Hjördis always got along very well together.”

 At a reception in Monaco for the 1966 movie ‘Grand Prix’, a journalist noted that Grace was happy to momentarily escape her royal duties and sit in a corner with Hjördis to compare notes on their children.
-That said, in 1964 Hjördis was happy to postulate that she had inherited a title through David.
+That said, Hjördis was already happy to postulate that she had inherited a title through David.

 “David is certainly a man of parts.
 Few of his fans know that he is a French marquis, but it is true.
 His mother, a Frenchwoman, was the Marquise de Gacher and the title goes to the eldest son.
 David’s brother had it and when he died it passed to David.
 Which makes me a French marquise, I suppose.”